hhurongzhe/Three-Body-Jacobi/README.md

 - A C++ compiler with a makefile would be enough.
 So I provide an exmaple in “Makefile”.
 - However, I use Xmake personally, which is a lightweight and fast building utility based on lua.
 See “xmake.lua”.

+### Usage

+- use Mathematica notebooks to generate codes in ./deps-mma
+- copy the generated .out files into src/aPWD3_part_*.cpp
+- set N_channels in src/main_part_*.cpp
+- compile and run
+- save channel information and (2J,P,2T) in a txt file

 ### Method

 To do partial-wave projection for 3N interactions, I follow the "aPWD" method developed by J. Golak.
 See "A new way to perform partial wave decompositions of few-nucleon forces" if interested.